caxy/front-end-starter-kit/README.md

   Branch names must always be broken into 3 parts (a part is deliminated by `/`).

-  For example, the core starter kit that uses React will be on branch:
+  For example, the starter kits for react, angular, and angular2 will be on these 3 branches, respectively:

   ```
   kit/react/core